 - Check the position on confidentiality.
 Members of CIPA have an implicit obligation of confidence towards their clients.

-- Otherwise, you would be well advised to draw up a suitable confidentiality agreement, especially if your IP rights are not yet protected.
+- Consider drawing up a suitable confidentiality agreement, especially if your IP rights are not yet protected.

 - Find your local chamber of commerce through the British Chambers of Commerce.